 Asthma is more common these days than it used to be.
 The good news is it's also a lot easier to manage and control.

-Since more teens have asthma, you're probably used to seeing people take a break from sports to use an inhaler or take a moment after school to test their airflow with a peak flow meter.
-But even though asthma is a part of so many people's daily lives, there are times when they can feel annoyed or frustrated at having asthma — just as they get annoyed or frustrated by anything else.
+Since more teens have asthma, you're probably used to seeing people take a break from sports to use an inhaler, or maybe you use an inhaler yourself.
+But even though asthma is a part of so many people's daily lives, there are times when it can seem annoying or frustrating.

 Different people have different reactions to the ways that asthma affects their lives.
-For example, some worry that they might have to avoid all physical activities — even those approved by their doctors — and miss out on fun.
-Others go to the opposite extreme, denying they have asthma at all and maybe forgetting or refusing to take the medications that can control it.
-Still others find that asthma is a convenient excuse to get out of chores or gym class.
+For example, some worry that they might have to avoid exercise and miss out on fun.
+Others go to the opposite extreme, denying they have asthma at all and maybe forgetting or deliberately not taking the medicines they need to control it.
+A few people think asthma is a convenient excuse to get out of chores or gym class.

-If you have asthma and don't want it to have control over you, take control first.
+If you have asthma and don't want it to control your life, take control first.

-Your asthma action plan offers you the best protection against potentially dangerous (not to mention embarrassing) episodes — such as having an asthma attack at a party where people are smoking.
+Your asthma action plan offers you the best protection against possibly dangerous (or embarrassing) situations, like having an asthma flare-up (attack) at a party where people are smoking.

-Unfortunately, people may not always stick with their plan for lots of different reasons.
-Maybe they forget to take medications.
+Unfortunately, people may not always stick with their plan.
+Maybe they forget to take their medicine.
 Perhaps they don't completely understand why they're supposed to take certain steps or medications.
-A few might feel embarrassed about checking their airflow or using an inhaler in front of others.
-And some may mistakenly think they don't need medicine after they start feeling better — putting them at risk for potentially dangerous flare-ups.
+A few might feel embarrassed about using an inhaler or peak flow meter in front of others.

 Here are some simple steps that can help you get around these common problems: